Mark4864/EDM-Portfolio/Midterm Task 3/ReadMe.md

-# Midterm Task 3 - Creating PIVOT TABLE and DASHBOARD
+# Midterm Task 3 - Creating Pivot Table and Dashboard
-This portfolio is about creating an interactive Data Science Salary & Job Trends Dashboard using Excel.
+For this task we create an interactive Data Science Salary & Job Trends Dashboard using Excel.

 ## Step By Step Process:
 ### Open the Worksheet on Uncleaned DS Jobs and the Transform Tables: